curvednebula/curvednebula.com/src/cropvideo/README.md

 ## About

 Crop a video to a custom area or a common aspect ratio, trim unwanted time from the beginning or end, resize it to an exact output resolution, and save the result as a WebM file.
 MP4, WebM, MKV, MOV, and AVI files are supported.
-Processing happens locally in your browser—your video is never uploaded.
+Processing happens locally in your browser — your video is never uploaded.

 ## How to crop a video